-One study demonstrating the ability of allicin to inhibit Candida species was published in the journal Microbes and Infection [1.2 (1999): 125-129].
-The study found that a very small concentration of allicin--measured in micrograms / milliliter--was enough to inhibit all the species of Candida it was tested on.
-The chart below was taken from the study and shows the micrograms of allicin per milliliter that was required to totally inhibit Candida growth.
+One study, demonstrating the ability of allicin to inhibit Candida species, was published in the journal Microbes and Infection [1.2 (1999): 125-129].
+The study found that a very small concentration of allicin—measured in micrograms / milliliter—was enough to inhibit all the species of Candida it was tested on.
+The chart below was taken from the study and shows the micrograms of allicin per milliliter that were required to totally inhibit Candida growth.
+Note that MIC stands for minimum inhibitory concentration—the lowest amount of a substance required to stop the growth of an organism.
 Also note that the study refers to Candida glabrata by this yeast’s old name ‘Torulopsis glabrata.’

 Fresh crushed garlic does contain the powerful, yet quickly degradable, chemical allicin.
 This is perhaps the key reason why fresh garlic extract can kill off Candida at much lower concentrations than aged, processed garlic products that have seen their allicin break down long ago.
-Perhaps the only reason to use an aged kyolic garlic extract in lieu of fresh garlic is to reduce undesirable ‘garlic body odor.’
-The first study this article looked at did show that there is some physiological mechanism that occurs in the body that will allow such aged garlic supplements to ameliorate Candida removal from the body.
-Yet, fresh garlic has far stronger power to directly assault and kill Candida.
+Perhaps the only reason to use an aged kyolic garlic extract in lieu of fresh garlic, is to reduce undesirable ‘garlic body odor.’
+The first study this article looked at, did show that there is some physiological mechanism that occurs, that will allow such aged garlic supplements to ameliorate removing Candida from the body.
+Yet, fresh garlic has far stronger power to directly assault, and kill Candida.
 And, since fresh garlic contains much the same chemical makeup as a kyolic garlic, you likely get any benefits kyolic garlic provides from fresh garlic.

 So, if you are desiring to use the most powerful garlic supplement, skip the aged kyolic garlic extract and go with the cheaper, homemade version.
-You will find that eating blended fresh garlic is all but impossible.
+You will find that eating blended fresh garlic is all but impossible—due to the horrible, potent taste.
 Therefore, you should purchase some empty 00 gelatin capsules and place the pureed garlic in them and swallow them.
-This will allow you to avoid the terrible taste and still get as much garlic as you want in your system.
+This will allow you to avoid the terrible taste, and still get as much garlic as you want in your system.